p0llopez/capricci-backend/README.md

 # Capricci Backend

-Its a python project that uses Django and django-ninja to create a REST API.
+It's a python project that uses Django and django-ninja to create a REST API.

 ## Table of Contents